 The Company's revenues and most of its expenses are recognized primarily outside of the United States.
-Each entity's local currency is considered the functional currency.
+Each entity's local currency is considered its functional currency.
 All revenue and expenses are translated at weighted average exchange rates for the periods reported.
 Therefore, the Company's reported sales and earnings will be positively impacted by a weakening of the U.S. dollar and will be negatively impacted by a strengthening of the U.S. dollar.

 The Company purchases inventory from NSI in U.S. dollars and assumes currency exchange rate risk with respect to such purchases.
-Local currency in Taiwan, Hong Kong, South Korea and Thailand is generally used to settle non-inventory transactions with NSI.
+Local currency in Japan, Taiwan, Hong Kong, South Korea and Thailand is generally used to settle non-inventory transactions with NSI.
 Given the uncertainty of exchange rate fluctuations, the Company cannot estimate the effect of these fluctuations on its future business, product pricing, results of operations or financial condition.
 However, because nearly all of the Company's revenue is realized in local currencies and the majority of its cost of sales is denominated in U.S. dollars, the Company's gross profits will be positively affected by a weakening in the U.S. dollar and will be negatively affected by a strengthening in the U.S. dollar.
-The Company seeks to reduce its exposure to fluctuations in foreign exchange rates by creating offsetting positions through the use of foreign currency exchange contracts.
+In order to offset recent strengthening of the U.S. dollar, the Company implemented price increases of from 5% to 9% on average during the second quarter of 1997.
+There can be no assurance that the Company will be able to effect additional price increases in the future to offset the impact of future currency fluctuations.
+In addition, the Company reduces a portion of its exposure to fluctuations in foreign exchange rates by creating offsetting positions through the use of foreign currency exchange contracts.
 The Company does not use such financial instruments for trading or speculative purposes.
 The Company regularly monitors its foreign currency risks and periodically takes measures to reduce the impact of foreign exchange fluctuations on the Company's operating results.
-The Company entered into significant hedging positions during the second quarter, which approximated into significant hedging positions during the second quarter. \$51.0 million of forward exchange contracts at June 30, 1997.
-These forward exchange contracts, along with the intercompany loan from Nu Skin Japan to Nu Skin Hong Kong of approximately \$40.0 million, were valued at the quarter end exchange rate of 114.6 yen to the dollar.